Sexual orientation and military service by country: Japan

 Japan does not have any rules applying to homosexuals serving in the Self-Defense Forces.

 The Japan Self-Defense Forces, when being asked about their policy toward gays and lesbians following the U.S. debate during the Bill Clinton presidency, answered that it was not an issue, and individuals within the forces indicated that as long as same-sex relations did not lead to fights or other trouble, there were few, if any, barriers to their inclusion in the armed services.

 Latvia

 Latvia allows homosexuals to serve openly.

 Lithuania

 Lesbian, gay, and bisexual people are allowed to serve openly in the Lithuanian Armed Forces.

-There is also no explicit legal prohibition on transgender individuals serving.

-The official medical fitness criteria for military, riflemen’s combat unit, or intelligence service (Order No. V-449 of 3 June 2020, consolidated version of 27 September 2025) do not list gender identity or gender transition as disqualifying conditions.

-Suitability for service is assessed individually based on physical and mental health status by the Military Medical Expertise Commission.
+As of 2020, the official medical fitness criteria for military, riflemen's combat unit, or intelligence service do not list gender identity or gender transition as disqualifying conditions: the suitability for service is assessed individually based on physical and mental health status by the Military Medical Expertise Commission.
+In 2015, the Ministry of Defence reaffirmed that the sexual orientation cannot be an obstacle to serve in the military.